-- Feel the trailer's wheel hubs to check for hot bearings.
-Submerging hot hubs in cold water causes water to be drawn into the bearing caps, so it is best to allow the hubs to cool before proceeding with the launching. - Install the hull drain plugs (one at the bottom of the transom and one in the forward bilge access.
-Make sure you tighten them securely.
+- Disconnect the trailer's wire harness connector plug from the tow vehicle.
+This will greatly reduce the chance of blowing out your trailer lights when they become submerged. - Feel the trailer's wheel hubs to check for hot bearings.
+Submerging hot hubs in cold water causes water to be drawn into the bearing caps, so it is best to allow the hubs to cool before proceeding with the launching.
+Install the hull drain plug at the better. - Install the hull drain plug at the bottom of the transom.
+Make sure you tighten it securely.